 Is There Sun Protective Clothing Beyond Outdoor or Vacation Wear?

-The look in the outfit photos above shows a blouse and skirt example from the collection.
+The outfit photos above show a blouse and skirt example from their collection.
 On my petite frame (5 ft 4, 1.63 m), the skirt has a maxi hem.
 However, on taller women, it will be tea-length.
 In a business casual work environment, the look works as a variation on Casual Friday outfits, no matter where the hem hits.
 The top works even in corporate style under a blazer.

 The look above shows a Coolibar tunic styled for Casual Friday with cropped pants.

-Why Would You Wear Sun Protective Work Clothing When You Don’t Work Outdoors?
+Why to Wear Sun Protective Work Clothing When You Don’t Work Outdoors?

 Summary and Conclusions